-The Achievement Standards in the Australian Curriculum describe the expected learning of students at designated points.
+The achievement standards in the Australian Curriculum describe the expected learning of students at designated points.
 For Digital Technologies this is the end of a band of years.
-The Achievement Standards are benchmarks upon which you make judgments about students' progress and the results of such assessments should help frame your teaching and learning programs in order to progress students from one level of achievement to the next.
+The achievement standards are the standard upon which you make judgments about students' progress.
+The results of such assessments should help frame your teaching and learning programs in order to progress students from one level of achievement to the next.

-To see the Digital Technologies Achievement Standards for Years 3 and 4, Years 5 and 6 and Years 7 and 8 visit www.australiancurriculum.edu.au > F-10 > Technologies > Digital Technologies > Years 3 and 4 (or Years 5 and 6 or Years 7 and 8) > Achievement Standards.
+To see the Digital Technologies Achievement Standards for Years 3 and 4, Years 5 and 6 and Years 7 and 8 visit www.v9.australiancurriculum.edu.au/ > F-10 > Technologies > Digital Technologies > Years 3 and 4 (or Years 5 and 6 or Years 7 and 8) > Achievement Standards.

-The following extracts from the Digital Technologies Achievement Standards focus on the expected learning by students related to designing solutions and using a visual programming language to implement digital solutions.
+The following extracts from the Digital Technologies achievement standards focus on the expected learning by students related to designing solutions and using a visual programming language to implement digital solutions.
 Note: While students at Years 7 and 8 should be studying a general-purpose programming language, they can still use a visual programming language to create digital solutions.

-It should be noted that most of the content of this resource focuses on using a visual programming language to implement a solution - this forms just one part of students becoming innovative creators of digital solutions.
+It should be noted that most of the content of this resource focuses on using a visual programming language to implement a solution - just one aspect of students becoming innovative creators of digital solutions.
+The relevant component of the achievement standard for these bands is stated below.

-Years 3 and 4 Achievement Standards
+Years 3 and 4 achievement standard